 Loading

-Error 'Can't Upload' on attempt to attach or upload Files on a record
+Error 'Can't Upload' on Attempt to Attach or Upload Files on a Salesforce Record

 Beskrivelse

-Users may encounter the following error upon attempting to attach or upload a file to a record in Lightning Experience or a Lightning-templated community:
+Users may encounter the following error when attempting to attach or upload a file to a record in Salesforce Lightning Experience or a Lightning-templated Experience Site (Community):

 This error is known to occur when:

-• Custom fields created on the Content Version object are marked as universally required.
+• Custom fields on the Content Version object are marked as universally required

-• Custom Apex Triggers exist on the following objects: Content Version, Content Document, Content Delivery, Content Document Link.
+• Custom Apex Triggers exist on the following objects: Content Version, Content Document, Content Delivery, or Content Document Link

-• The organization has exceeded their file storage limit.
+• The organization has exceeded its file storage limit

-• Any triggers associated with the ContentVersion object exist in the validation type deployment, as the deployment during regular working hours may cause a temporary disruption because of the org lock exception that is needed for metadata integrity during deployments.
+• Triggers associated with the ContentVersion object exist in a validation-type deployment that is active during regular working hours (this can cause a temporary disruption due to the org lock exception required for metadata integrity during deployments)

-Note: In a community group, the User may also see this error when trying to upload a file to an archived group.
-The only indication that a community groups has been archived is that the Chatter Publisher is missing.
+Note: In a community group, users may also see this error when trying to upload a file to an archived group.
+The only indicator that a community group has been archived is that the Chatter Publisher is missing.

 Løsning

-1. Check the required fields on the list.
+2. Check the required fields in the list.

-Open each field in the "Content Version Custom Fields & Relationships" section by clicking their Field Label
+3. Open each field in the "Content Version Custom Fields & Relationships" section by clicking the Field Label.

-• If a field has the "Required: Always require a value in this field in order to save a record" checkbox selected, uncheck it, and save.
-If your fields need to be required consider implementing the field requirement on the desired Content Version Page Layout(s) instead.
-See Customize Page Layouts with the Enhanced Page Layout Editor for more details.
+4. If a field has "Required: Always require a value in this field in order to save a record" selected, uncheck it and save.
+If the field must remain required, consider implementing the requirement on the desired Content Version Page Layout(s) instead.
+See Customize Page Layouts with the Enhanced Page Layout Editor for details.

-Content Version Validation Rules could also generate the same error.
-Navigate back to Salesforce Files (Classic) or Content Version (Lightning) as described above and click Validation Rules.
-Temporarily deactivate the validation rule and/or modify it.
+Content Version Validation Rules can also generate this error.
+Navigate back to Salesforce Files (Classic) or Content Version (Lightning) and click Validation Rules.
+Temporarily deactivate or modify the validation rule to test.

-• If none of the proposed solutions allow for file upload, please create a Support case.
+If none of the above solutions resolve the upload error, create a Support case.

 Knowledge-artikkelnummer